How a Subway franchisor served up a better employee and customer experience by fine tuning his talent strategy.

 Despite having a turnover rate below the industry average and offering highly competitive pay and benefits, Subway franchise owner Harold Jackson was still struggling with employee retention.
 As a franchisor of seven Subway locations and a manager of 100 employees throughout Ohio, Jackson knew firsthand that every employee he lost cost the business as much as $1,000.

-Seeking help with his turnover problem, Jackson enlisted The Predictive Index Behavioral Assessment to better understand employees’ and candidates’ workplace behaviors and predict the best people for various roles.
-Soon after implementing the assessment and hiring employees based on behavioral makeup, Jackson began to see a powerful ripple effect: Not only was talent more optimized for specific job responsibilities, but teams became stronger and better positioned for future growth.
+Seeking help with his turnover problem, Jackson enlisted us to better understand employees’ and candidates’ workplace behaviors and predict the best people for various roles.
+Soon after implementing our behavioral assessment and hiring employees based on behavioral makeup, Jackson began to see a powerful ripple effect: Not only was talent more optimized for specific job responsibilities, but teams became stronger and better positioned for future growth.

 “We use the PI Behavioral Assessment to define behavioral requirements for specific positions,” said Jackson.
 “It has also been invaluable in helping us identify new leaders for existing and future stores, by giving us insight into employee personalities and motivational drives.”